Maartii/Jester/README.md

 </details>

 - In the Among Us lobby, the host can use the `/jester on` and `/jester off` commands in the chat to turn the jester role on and off.
 Additionally, any player can write `/help` to get an explanation about the Jester role.

-## Installation

-1. Set up an [Impostor server](https://github.com/Impostor/Impostor) by following the instructions on their Github page.
-2. Find the [latest release](https://github.com/Maartii/Jester/releases) of the plugin.
-3. Drop the Jester.dll file in the `plugin` folder of your Impostor server.
-4. To play on your private server, see the instructions on the [Impostor](https://github.com/Impostor/Impostor) page.
-5. Don't forget to open chat before you start a game! :wink:

 ## Credits